-LA SCHOOL/GOVERNING BODY accordar Maintain summary schools value Issue a performation which uncertification e schools that are in or are facing accordance with the Scheme for Financing Maintained Schools.
+LA SCHOOL/GOVERNING BODY • Allocate financial resources to schools in accordance with funding formulae.
+Maintain a record of funding allocations and summary financial performances for all schools which use the LA's ledger system.
+Issue an individual annual financial performance schedule to each school which use the LA's ledger system for certification.
+Challenge schools that are in or are facing financial deficit.
+Prepare a balanced working budget in accordance with the Scheme for Financing Maintained Schools.
 Monitor financial performance on a regular basis to ensure that the budget is on target.
 Sign and return annual financial performance schedule.
 Maintain a viable level of financial reserves.
-Inform the LA immediately of any apparent
+Inform the LA immediately of any apparent financial deficit.
+Ensure that all sickness absence and payment documentation is sent on time.